dhabersack/islovely.co/_newsletters/2019-09-18-do-not-track-maybe.md

 ---
 title: "Do Not Track, maybe"
-excerpt: "To opt out of tracking scripts on websites, you can set the “Do Not Track”-setting available in some browsers.
-Unfortunately, third parties are not required to honor it."
+excerpt: "To opt out of tracking scripts on websites, you can set the “Do Not Track”-setting in your browser.
+Unfortunately, websites are not required to honor it."
 issue: 2
 ---
 To opt out of tracking scripts on websites, you can set the [“Do Not Track”](https://www.eff.org/issues/do-not-track)-setting available in some browsers.
 Activating it adds a “please do not track me”-signal to all your HTTP-requests.
 Unfortunately, third parties are not required to honor that wish.
 They don’t _have_ to stop collecting data about you.
 Some might, many will not.